 Indianapolis Residents' Commonly Asked Fumigation Questions

-Many Indianapolis patrons believe that pest control is difficult to enforce over large areas, but Action's specialized fumigation techniques can correct even the most intimidating infestations.
+Many patrons believe that pest control in Indianapolis is difficult to enforce over large areas, but Action's specialized fumigation techniques can correct even the most intimidating infestations.

 Fumigation, also known as structural fumigation, is the process of filling a building, compound, or another area with gaseous chemicals that negatively affect pests.
 This process is fundamental for many commercial properties all over the state, from food storehouses to retail locations.
 In order to address the questions and concerns surrounding this beneficial pest control process, we have provided a list of the most frequently asked questions.